TagsRocks/BattleScape-Server/README.md

 # BattleScape

 A portion of the BS code.
-Requires access to the core library to properly test changes.
+Requires access to the core library to properly test changes and run the server.